nswilhelm/jquery-map-trifecta/README.md

 ---

 ## Usage:
-Simply pass in the Image for the Responsive, Hilight, and Zoom features
+Simply pass in the Image for the Responsive, Hilight, and Zoom features<br>
+  <pre>• Double-click Image Map to Zoom<br>
+• Hold down Ctrl key to select multiple</pre>

 ``` html
 <link href="css/map-trifecta.css" rel="stylesheet" /> <!--Needed for Zoom and img-->